nextcloud/documentation/developer_manual/app/vcategories.rst

 PHP
 ---

+.. todo:: Provide an easier example with less text

 As example I will use a very simplified version of how it is used in the Contacts app.
 The real implementation is optimized for speed and low memory consumption, but there's no need to show that here.

 First check if any categories have been saved for `contact` objects, if not scan all vCards for categories:

+.. todo:: use comments inside the php source to explain the functionality

 .. code-block:: php